OliverKurz/emerald-theme-collection/README.md

 Known Issues
 ------------
-1. Packages do not uninstall using sudo make uninstall.
+1. Emerald themes do not uninstall using `sudo make uninstall`.

-2. Fonts having to be installed manually is an extra step.
+2. Installing fonts is an annoying manual extra step.

 Credits
 --------